 For many applications it is not useful to consider neighborship relations without any constraints.
 For example, a small distance between two cities may become unimportant if there is a (natural or artificial) border line between them and the border line itself should not serve as a new site.
-To overcome such problems the concept of constrained Voronoi diagrams was introduced [60].
+To overcome such problems the concept of constrained Voronoi diagrams was introduced.61 where d stands for the Euclidean distance.
+In the resulting constrained Voronoi diagram VD(S,L), regions of sites that are close but not visible from each other are separated by segments in L, an example is shown in Figure 49.